Rabbi Adrian Michael Schell

 Rabbi Adrian Schell earned a bachelor’s degree in Jewish and Religious Studies, and a master’s degree in Jewish Studies.
 His rabbinic thesis discussed the issue of adoption of children in the Hebrew Bible, and in the context of religious law (Halacha).

-Rabbi Adrian Schell is the Jewish co-chair of CCJ in Wimbledon, SW London and the Ditton, is a board member of the EUPJ Rabbinic Assembly, a member of the Rabbinic Assembly of Reform Rabbis and Cantors in the UK, the Central Conference of American Rabbis and an associated member of the German General Rabbinical Conference.
+Rabbi Adrian Schell is the Jewish co-chair of CCJ in Wimbledon, SW London and the Ditton, served as a board member of the EUPJ Rabbinic Assembly from 2021-2023, is a member of the Rabbinic Assembly of Reform Rabbis and Cantors in the UK, the Central Conference of American Rabbis and an associated member of the German General Rabbinical Conference.
 Rabbi Schell is a founding member of Arzenu Germany and Hillel in Germany (Hillel International).
 He is married.

 To contact Rabbi Adrian Schell, please send an email to email@example.com